 "Philosophy is a battle against the bewitchment of our intelligence by means of language." -- Ludwig Wittgenstein, Philosophical Investigations §109

-Khuno reels-off howlers - such as that CDs experience empathy and thermostats "have representational states".
+Khuno reels-off howlers - such as that CDs experience empathy and that thermostats "have representational states".
 He routinely confounds, mauls and murders Dennett and Chalmers - but from the cultists no condemnations are audible.

-Third, Dennett, a one-time absurdist for allegedly imputing "low levels of consciousness" to thermostats (even though Dennett holds the polar-opposite view) has been elevated to the status of the infallible.
+Third, Dennett, the former absurdist for allegedly imputing "low levels of consciousness" to thermostats (even though Dennett holds the polar-opposite view) has been elevated to the status of the infallible.
 To Dennett - again, a technological device must pass the Turning test for it to be said to possess any mind or consciousness, i.e. a piece of technology (say a highly advanced robot) would have to be indistinguishable in its verbal competence/language mastery from a human speaker.

 "Intentional systems have beliefs, or as-good-as beliefs.
 I use the word beliefs for the intentional states of all of them, including the notorious thermostat.
 But we have opinions as well as beliefs." -- Dennett